 The new paths of communication generated by the presence of the manager focussed on repairing and opening flows of input, but also managed, perhaps in an unpredicted way, to create a temporal shift in which the needs of the broadcasters were met with more speed and efficiency than the decisions made at the monthly meetings of the board.

-Miller explains that in the example of interorganizational conflict, individuals who belong to more than one part of an organisation are ‘boundary spanners’ (p184).
+Miller explains that in the example of interorganisational conflict, individuals who belong to more than one part of an organisation are ‘boundary spanners’ (p184).
 The spanners (who are named thus because of their inherent ability to span two separate subsystems) may feel the effects of conflict in a more severe way than individuals who belong to only one department or subsystem.
-Members of the board who also participate as broadcasters can be seen, as Miller explains (p184), as ‘individuals on the ‘edges’ of organizations who have significant interorganizational contact, and for whom interorganizational conflict is particularly stressful because they are asked to understand the needs of both organizational insiders and the outsiders with whom the negotiation takes place’.
+Members of the board who also participate as broadcasters can be seen, as Miller explains (p184), as ‘individuals on the ‘edges’ of organisations who have significant interorganisational contact, and for whom interorganisational conflict is particularly stressful because they are asked to understand the needs of both organisational insiders and the outsiders with whom the negotiation takes place’.